 Here is a great example from The Collective Dairy:

 The main focus of GDPR is on the individual, the consumer, the customer.
 Therefore, protecting the data of individuals in the EU is at the forefront.
 In particular, large organisations with oodles of information on thousands of individuals will be targeted the most.
 Even organisations outside the EU (for example, a call centre in Sydney that has your details on file) cannot contact an EU citizen after 25th May if they have not re-opted in/given consent for their details to be kept.

 The difference between B2B and B2C here, is that B2B communication just needs to have a clear opt out.
 Communication can continue as normal (as long as it is of legitimate interest to them) until they wish to opt out in the future.
 B2C communication is highlighted above.
 There must be a double-opt-in process – so, even individuals who have signed up to a mailing list still need to reconfirm this, or decline, by 25th May, or they will not be contacted again.

 We’re not going to know it all

-Finally, it’s important to remember that, like any new legislation or initiative, it’s impossible to know it inside out from the very start.
-The key thing to remember here is that if you have plans in place and a process to follow then you are abiding by GDPR.
-For example, ensuring you unsubscribe those who wish to be removed from your mailing list within a reasonable time frame (30 days, for example).
-To keep your head in the sand and ignore the ticking clock is the worst thing you can do, but equally, you don’t need to know every small detail.
-Keep abreast of what is happening and remain aware as it unfolds post-25th May.
+Finally, it’s important to remember that, any new legislation or initiative, is impossible to know everything from the start.
+The key thing to remember here is if you have plans in place and a process to follow then you are abiding by GDPR.
+Ensuring you unsubscribe those who wish to be removed from your mailing list within a reasonable time frame for example 30 days.
+To ignore the ticking clock is the worst thing you can do.
+But equally, you don’t need to know every small detail.
+Keep abreast of what is happening, remain aware as it unfolds post-25th May.